A GOOD EDUCATION

 We also do our best, with the Mahanta’s guidance, to make the many decisions that affect their school education, such as our recent decision to relocate.

-We are so grateful for the spiritual tools that ECK provides, but we’d like to check on something:
+Above all, we are so grateful for these spiritual tools, but we’d like to check on something:

 Is overeducation a valid spiritual concern?
 What do we, as parents, need to look for in a good education for our children?